asafmor/angular2-mines-game/README.md

 # Mines Game with Angular2

-A board game implemented as an exercise during a JavaScript course.
+A board game implemented as an exercise during an Angular course.

 Live demo: [http://captainmor.com/MinesGameAngular2/](http://captainmor.com/MinesGameAngular2/)